Panel: Asian Pacific American Activism: History and New Media

 Sylvia Chong is Assistant Professor of English and American Studies at the University of Virginia, where she also directs the minor in Asian Pacific American Studies.
 Her research focuses on the politics of racial identification in the popular media, and on situating Asian Americans in a comparative framework within American race and ethnic studies.
 Her book, The Oriental Obscene: Violence and Racial Fantasies in the Vietnam Era, is forthcoming in Fall 2010 from Duke University Press.

 Annabel Park is the co-director of 9500 Liberty.
 Annabel’s life experiences include working with inner-city children, management consulting, writing and directing theater, and combining new media and political activism.
 She won The Cameron MacIntosh Award for her playwriting at Oxford University and was selected as a fellow for Film Independent’s Filmmaker Lab in 2005.

 She was the national coordinator for the 121 Coalition, organizing a historic grassroots effort to successfully pass U.S. House Resolution 121, also known as the “comfort women” resolution, which will be the subject of her upcoming film Journey Into the Divide.

-Eric Byler is the co-director of 9500 Liberty and was nominated for an Independent Spirit Award for his debut feature Charlotte Sometimes (2002), hailed by film critic Roger Ebert as a breakthrough for Asian American filmmakers.
+Eric Byler a real used rolex the co-director of 9500 Liberty and was nominated for an Independent Spirit Award for his debut feature Charlotte Sometimes (2002), hailed by film critic Roger Ebert as a breakthrough for Asian American filmmakers.

 Eric’s second feature, Americanese (2006), was acquired by IFC Films and won both the Audience Award and the Special Jury Award at the South by Southwest Film Festival.
 His third feature TRE (2007) won the Special Jury Award at the San Francisco International Asian American Film Festival before being released theatrically by Cinema Libre Studio in 2008.